abaer123/gitlab-agent/README.md

 - We could teach `agentg` to gossip with its copies so that they tell each other where a connection for each cluster is.
 Each copy will know about all the connections and either proxy the request or use `X-Accel-Redirect` to redirect the traffic.
 This is [Cassandra's gossip](https://docs.datastax.com/en/cassandra-oss/3.x/cassandra/architecture/archGossipAbout.html) + Cassandra's coordinator node-based request routing ideas but it's much easier to build on Kubernetes because we can just use the API to find other copies of the program.

+### Workhorse

+It may make sense to make `agentg` part of [GitLab Workhorse](https://gitlab.com/gitlab-org/gitlab-workhorse/).

+Pros:

+- It handles (or will be handling?) long running WebSocket connections and is likely a good architectural fit
+- It already has access to Redis, GitLab, Gitaly
+- It already is part of all the installation packages that we provide
+- ?

+Cons:

+- Depending on another team(s) for reviews and merging code may slow us down
+  - Mitigation: should just become maintainers too
+- ?

+This needs more thought and investigation.

 ### What to build first?

 What is the feature to prioritize first?